Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 d.
 Set the "active" flag on the first partition of the master device too: press ESC until you are back in the device selection screen, select device 1, press "S" to show its partitions, then press "1" and "y" to set the flag on the first (50M) partition.

 e.
 Reset the computer.
-Once in the COMMAND2 prompt, issue a `DIR` command and check that drive A: has 50M free.
+Once in the DOS prompt, issue a `DIR` command and check that drive A: has 50M free.
 Then issue a `DIR B:` command and check that drive B: has 85M free:

 ![DIR and DIR B: showing 50M free on drive A: and 85M free on drive B:](img/gsg/DirAAndDirB.png)